-Breakroom Cabinets Take the doors off and put them in storage until we have flattened the curve.
+Breakroom Cabinets Take the doors off and put them in storage until the threat level of the virus is reduced.

 Disinfect them first before handling them.

 Keyboards Where possible designate for single use.
 Disinfect between each operator.

 Always spray liquid disinfectant onto a cloth, never directly onto electronic devices.